Get insider access

 6. Eureka

 Eureka is an American-founded vacuum manufacturer currently owned by Chinese multinational Midea Group.
-The company mainly focuses on building various vacuums, including stick, canister, and upright models, most of which are focused on the budget-friendly side of the market.
-In general, their offerings deliver strong performance and a decent array of convenience features for their price point, though build quality is seldom a strong suit.
+The company mainly focuses on building various vacuums, including stick, canister, and upright models, most of which focus on the budget-friendly side of the market.
+In general, their offerings deliver strong performance and a decent array of convenience features for their price point, though the build quality is seldom a strong suit.

 See our review